sebderhy/TrafficSignsClassif/README.md

 - No horizontal flips are performed in data augmentation (don't forget we're talking about traffic signs!)
 - A very strong Dropout was used given the small size of the dataset in order to prevent from overfitting
 - The [1-cycle policy](https://arxiv.org/abs/1803.09820) was used here with learning rates and weight decay derived from [Sylvain Gugger's notebook](https://github.com/sgugger/Deep-Learning/blob/master/Cyclical%20LR%20and%20momentums.ipynb) to train the networks as efficiently as possible.
-- The part where we train the final layers only (without unfreezing the ResNet layers) using data augmentation was removed, because it did not seem to add value (but I missed something).
+- The part where we train the final layers only (without unfreezing the ResNet layers) using data augmentation was removed, because it did not seem to add value (but I might have missed something).

 ## Results
 ### Prior art